volab/IoT_EPS/_1_userDoc/source/hardDev.rst

 3 version exist -05 -20 -30 for 5A, 20A, 30A.

-On Banggod there are :
+On Banggood there are :
   - `Banggood ACS712 5A version`_
   - `Banggood ACS712 30A version`_
   - `20A version on AliExpress`_